 - Zest of 1 medium orange*, preferably organic (about 1 teaspoon)

-- Optional add-ins: ½ teaspoon ground cinnamon and/or ¼ cup fresh orange juice
+- Truly optional add-ins: ½ teaspoon ground cinnamon and/or ¼ cup fresh orange juice

 - First, rinse the cranberries well and drain off excess water.
 Pick through the cranberries and discard any squishy ones.